cda-tum/mqt-dasqa/README.md

 ![frequency collision conditions](docs/images/frequency_collision_conditions.png)

 In this toolkit, a new vectorized yield simulator called [YieldSimulator2](mqhad/architecture_generator/yieldsimulator/yieldsimulator2.py) is implemented.
 It is still experimental as the performance for the yield simulator needs to be benchmarked.
 It's hypothesized that the new yield simulator can handle large quantum hardware layout given it's vectorized nature.
-See [Future Improvements](#future-improvements) section.
+For furthe information, see [Future Improvements](#future-improvements) section.

 ## FAQs